GEMS Act compliance explained

 - work with responsible parties to help them understand the requirements of the Act

-- attend and present at industry and consumer fora on compliance related issues
+- attend and present at industry and consumer forum on compliance related issues

 - publicise the GEMS Compliance Monitoring Program